-At the submitted price of \$3.63 per tablet insert, softgel estradiol vaginal insert costs \$414 per patient annually in the first year of use and \$377 in subsequent years of use.
-CADTH conducted a re-analysis of the sponsor submitted cost comparison, considering: all relevant local hormone therapies; costs in the first and subsequent years of use; and the lowest available list price for conjugated estrogen cream and the estradiol ring.
-The annual cost or cost savings with softgel estradiol vaginal insert depend on the choice of comparator.
-Compared with the existing tablet estradiol vaginal insert, annual cost savings with softgel estradiol vaginal insert were \$78 per person in the first year and \$71 per person in subsequent years of use.
-Compared with cream-based comparators, annual per person incremental costs ranged from cost savings of \$450 to increased costs of \$338, depending on the dose of the creambased comparators.
-The incremental cost compared with the estradiol ring was \$115 in first year and \$79 in subsequent years of use.
+At the submitted price of \$3.63 per tablet insert, the softgel estradiol vaginal insert costs \$414 per patient annually in the first year of use and \$377 in subsequent years of use.
+CADTH conducted a reanalysis of the sponsor-submitted cost comparison, considering all relevant local hormone therapies; costs in the first and subsequent years of use; and the lowest available list price for conjugated estrogen creams and the estradiol ring.
+The annual cost or cost savings with the softgel estradiol vaginal insert depend on the choice of comparator.
+Compared with the existing tablet estradiol vaginal insert, annual cost savings with the softgel estradiol vaginal insert were \$78 per person in the first year and \$71 per person in subsequent years of use.
+Compared with cream-based comparators, annual per person incremental costs ranged from cost savings of \$450 to increased costs of \$338, depending on the dose of the cream-based comparator.
+The incremental cost compared with the estradiol ring was \$115 in the first year and \$79 in subsequent years of use.
 The incremental costs were calculated based on publicly available list prices of comparators and may not reflect actual prices paid by Canadian public drug plans.
-Additionally, the price of conjugated estrogens vaginal cream and the estradiol vaginal ring comparator varies across jurisdictions, and as such, incremental costs will vary across jurisdictions.
+Additionally, the price of conjugated estrogens vaginal creams and the estradiol vaginal ring comparator varies across jurisdictions, and as such, incremental costs will vary across jurisdictions.

-The cost comparison assumes clinical similarity between softgel estradiol vaginal insert and the other local hormone therapies included in the analysis.
-Based on a sponsor submitted bioequivalence study, the 10 mcg dose of softgel estradiol vaginal insert is likely clinically similar to tablet estradiol vaginal insert at the same dose in healthy postmenopausal women.
-The clinical review conducted by CADTH noted that there was a lack of direct or indirect clinical evidence comparing softgel estradiol vaginal insert to local hormone therapies in the indicated population (menopausal women with dyspareunia).
-As a result, the cost comparison with tablet estradiol vaginal insert is likely appropriate, while the appropriateness of the cost comparison with the cream and ring based local hormone therapies is associated with uncertainty.
+The cost comparison assumes clinical similarity between the softgel estradiol vaginal insert and the other local hormone therapies included in the analysis.
+Based on a sponsor-submitted bioequivalence study, the 10 mcg dose of the softgel estradiol vaginal insert is likely clinically similar to a tablet estradiol vaginal insert at the same dose in healthy women who are postmenopausal.
+The clinical review conducted by CADTH noted that there was a lack of direct or indirect clinical evidence comparing the softgel estradiol vaginal insert to local hormone therapies in the indicated population (women who are menopausal and have dyspareunia).
+As a result, the cost comparison with the tablet estradiol vaginal insert is likely appropriate, while the appropriateness of the cost comparison with the cream and ring-based local hormone therapies is associated with uncertainty.